Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Results and Discussion

 \subsection{Particle Ratios}

-Figure~\ref{pT-differential_pion} shows the $p_{\rm{T}}$-differential particle ratio to pions for high multiplicity pp collisions in isotropic, jetty and spherocity integrated events.
+Figure~\ref{pT-differential_pion} shows the $p_{\rm{T}}$-differential particle ratio to pions for high-multiplicity pp collisions in isotropic, jetty and spherocity integrated events.
 The trend of particle ratios involving K$^{*0}$ and $\phi$ for $S_0$-integrated events are similar to that of experimental data in pp collisions at $\sqrt{s}$ = 13 TeV~\cite{Dash:2018cjh}.
-The kaon to pion and proton to pion ratios seem to be independent of spherocity classes but we observe a clear spherocity dependence of K$^{*0}$, $\phi$ and $\Lambda$ to pion ratio as a function of $p_{\rm{T}}$.
+The proton to pion ratio seems to be independent of spherocity classes in the discussed $p_{\rm{T}}$-range but we observe a clear spherocity dependence of K, K$^{*0}$, $\phi$ and $\Lambda$ to pion ratio as a function of $p_{\rm{T}}$.
 At low-$p_{\rm{T}}$, the dependence on spherocity is negligible for all identified particles.
-However, at high-$p_{\rm{T}}$ the ratios of K$^{*0}$, $\phi$ and $\Lambda$ to pion are higher for isotropic events as compared to jetty events.
-Considering kaon to pion ratio as a measure of strangeness enhancement, although we see a $p_{\rm{T}}$-dependent strangeness production, this seems to be independent of event spherocity.
-Further the proton to pion ratio, which is a measure of baryon to meson ratio, is independent of event spherocity.
+However, at high-$p_{\rm{T}}$ the ratios of K, K$^{*0}$, $\phi$ and $\Lambda$ to pion are higher for isotropic events as compared to jetty events.
+This gets more pronounced for higher mass particles.
+As discussed earlier, the average number of MPIs is higher for isotropic events compared to jetty ones.
+Higher number of MPIs may favour the production of particles with strange quark as the constituents.
+Our results seem to be consistent with these findings.
+Further the proton to pion ratio, which is a measure of baryon to meson ratio, is found to be independent of event spherocity.
 This ratio increases up to $p_{\rm{T}} \sim$ 3-4 GeV/c and then decreases towards higher-$p_{\rm{T}}$ making the high-$p_{\rm{T}}$ domain meson rich.
 This is similar to the experimental observations \cite{Adam:2015qaa,Abelev:2014laa}.
-For the ratios of K$^{*0}$, $\phi$ and $\Lambda$ to pions, the spherocity integrated events show a $p_{\rm{T}}$-independent behavior after around 2 GeV/c, whereas for isotropic events these ratios show a sharp rise.
+For the ratios of K$^{*0}$, $\phi$ and $\Lambda$ to pions, the spherocity integrated events show a $p_{\rm{T}}$-independent behaviour after around 2 GeV/c, whereas for isotropic events these ratios show a sharp rise.
 These observations open up new domain of studies, which may shed light on particle production mechanisms taking event multiplicity, spherocity and $p_{\rm{T}}$-differential particle ratios.